 What do you like to do in your free time?
 During my free time I like to go hiking in the woods near the Governor's Mansion, bicycling through Gage park with my family and reading inspirational and faith based books.

 What else would you like readers to know about you?
 Besides spending time with my family, I enjoy volunteering and serving my community.
-Before COVID, I volunteered for iCare at Most Pure Heart of Mary.
-It was an adaptive mass for individuals with special needs and their families.
-It truly was the highlight of my weekend and I hope it will be offered again to the community!

 What are you passionate about?
 I am passionate about my faith, my family and my job!
 I love God above all things, so I feel fortunate to be able to praise him at work without fear of being judged by my colleagues.
 Secondly, I love my family and I enjoy spending time with them.
 They are the reason why I push myself to work hard at everything I do and I can't imagine life without them.
 Lastly, I am passionate about my job and the students I serve everyday at HFCS.
 My students are the reason why I work late hours everyday and strive to improve on my teaching skills.